The Ethics of Defensive Killing

 Additional DISCLAIMER:

 This website and the materials published by the sponsoring organization of this website are not intended to provide religious advice.
-Any statement should not be construed as taking the place of your own ability to evaluate religious claims on the basis of a rational evaluation of the evidence.
-The authors writing for this website and publications sponsored by this website shall not be held liable or responsible for misunderstanding or misuse of any information contained in articles posted on this website.
+Any statement should not be construed as taking the place of your ability to evaluate religious claims based on a rational evaluation of the evidence.
+The authors writing for this website and publications sponsored by this website shall not be held liable or responsible for misunderstanding or misuse of any information in articles posted on this website.

 We hope that you find what is posted here beneficial.
 However, you need to know that should you choose to read any posted article, the effects of carrying out any of the ideas advocated in such an article will vary from person to person.
-There is no guarantee of any outcome from the application of the ideas contained therein.
+There is no guarantee of any outcome from applying the ideas contained therein.

-We cannot be held liable for factual and especially scientific or historical inaccuracies in statements contained in any materials posted or publications advertised.
-This also includes the misuse or erroneous interpretations of biblical texts.
+We cannot be held liable for factual, primarily scientific, or historical inaccuracies in statements contained in any posted materials or publications advertised.
+This also includes the misuse or erroneous interpretation of biblical texts.

-Please be aware that any material presented herein and stories depicted are only illustrative examples.
-They should be understood as what some individuals have stated that they achieved by carrying out the beliefs contained in such materials and stories.
-It is especially important for readers to understand that information about events occurring in current and former mission lands is based loosely on stories told by missionaries.
+Please be aware that any material presented herein and the stories depicted are only illustrative examples.
+They should be understood as what some individuals have stated they achieved by carrying out the beliefs in such materials and stories.
+Readers need to understand that information about events occurring in current and former mission lands is based loosely on stories told by missionaries.

-They may have been modified in multiple ways including, but not limited to, changing the purported facts, doctoring the photos, and inventing direct quotations.
+They may have been modified in multiple ways, including changing the purported facts, doctoring the photos, and inventing direct quotations.

-The results mentioned which have been achieved by certain individuals, including their chances of going to heaven, although achievable for some, are not to be construed as the results that you may achieve.
-Readers need to understand that the information contained in the materials posted and advertised are only illustrative of what the writers of these items think and feel about certain religious matters and thus they may not be literally true.
-We urge you to use your own common sense in evaluating any statement or claim.
+The results that have been achieved by specific individuals, including their chances of going to heaven, although achievable for some, are not to be construed as the results you may achieve.
+Readers need to understand that the information in the materials posted and advertised is only illustrative of what the writers think and feel about certain religious matters.
+Thus, they may not be true.
+We urge you to use common sense when evaluating any statement or claim.